Spaceflakes/WRO-FE-25/README.md

 3) Lane Navigation & Dynamic Obstacle Avoidance Loop

-- The vehicle drives forward, continuously evaluating Time-of-Flight (ToF) distances to the side walls.
+- The vehicle drives forward, continuously evaluating the distances to the side walls.

-- If both side ToF readings > 2.8m, the bot turns gently toward the side with the higher clearance to maintain centrality and avoid collision.
+- If both sides readings > 2.8m, the bot turns gently toward the side with the higher clearance to maintain centrality and avoid collision.

 - The LiDAR module operates in parallel, providing high-frequency wall distance measurements.
 These are used in a feedback loop for counter-steering—dynamically correcting to keep the chassis parallel to the lane boundaries and maximizing lap speed and safety.